CodingNinjasCodes/RubyTutorial/index.md

-Arrays are continuous data structures
+Arrays are continous data structures